ppriyadarshini123/StoklyAssignment/README.md

 * In the browser: type http://localhost/phpmyadmin
 * This should open up the GUI for mySQL.
 In the SQL tab, type: CREATE DATABASE todolist

-* Copy & Paste SQl script from https://github.com/ppriyadarshini123/StoklyAssignment/blob/main/todolist.sql.
+* Copy & Paste SQL script from https://github.com/ppriyadarshini123/StoklyAssignment/blob/main/todolist.sql.
 * Run the script to setup the database with 1 table 'items'.
 The items table has 2 columns: ID & item

 * In Visual Studio:In terminal: Change to directory: C:\xampp\htdocs\